Once the residence for the famous and infamous of New York’s bohemian scene, the future of the Chelsea Hotel now looks bleak.

 Located at 222 West 23rd, between Seventh and Eighth Avenue in Manhattan, the hotel has been the home of numerous writers, musicians, artists and actors.

-More notable guests or residents have included Simone de Beauvoir, Jean-Paul Satre, Frida Kahlo, Diego Rivera, Jasper Johns, Mark Twain, Tennessee Williams, Tom Waits, Iggy Pop, William de Kooning, Patti Smith, Charles Bukowski and Jimi Hendrix, the list goes on and on and on.
+Other notable guests or residents have included Simone de Beauvoir, Jean-Paul Satre, Frida Kahlo, Diego Rivera, Jasper Johns, Mark Twain, Tennessee Williams, Tom Waits, Iggy Pop, William de Kooning, Patti Smith, Charles Bukowski and Jimi Hendrix, Germaine Greer, Quentin Crisp… the list goes on and on and on.

 When I visited New York back in 1997, I desperately wanted to stay at the hotel, but on a shoestring budget tighter than a photo finish, this was not an option.
 So I had to settle for a dorm bed in the not so notorious Chelsea Hostel just round the corner on West 20th.